 Training is conducted at the Gretna Police Complex located at 200 Fifth Street in Gretna.
 Classes are conducted in a state-of-the-art classroom that is equipped with the latest audio, video and computer equipment.

-The Academy normally provides one basic training class per year from April through October.
+The Academy normally provides one basic training class per year.
 This is geared for recruits with full-time employment seeking to become Reserve Officers.
-Classes are held on Tuesday, Wednesday and Thursday evenings from 6pm. – 10pm. and on Saturdays from 8am. – 4pm.
+Classes are held on Tuesday, Wednesday, and Thursday evenings from 6pm. – 10pm., and on Saturdays from 8am. – 4pm.
 The Gretna Police Department does provide full-time academies (Monday through Friday 8am. – 5pm.) as the need is dictated by local law enforcement agencies.